Facts About Our Work

 Since 1996, Food For The Poor has been working in El Salvador through several partners, including New Horizons For The Poor Foundation, Fundacion Salvadorena para la Salud (Salvadorian Foundation for Health) and Caritas.
 El Salvador has 15 active projects in El Salvador, including a youth center, vocational school, a market place and a school renovation.

 - Food For The Poor works with 10 children's homes in El Salvador

 - We have shipped nearly 50 containers of computer components

 Food For The Poor also serves El Salvador through donations of goods.
 Shipments to El Salvador include food, medicine, healthcare items, shoes, clothing, furniture, building materials and educational supplies.

-- In the first six months of 2018, Food For The Poor shipped 135 tractor-trailer loads of aid to the country.
+- In 2018, Food For The Poor shipped 268 tractor-trailer loads of aid to the country.

-- Food For The Poor donors work with 11 orphanages to sponsor 373 children as part of the Angels Of Hope program.
+- Food For The Poor donors work with 10 children's homes to sponsor 363 orphaned or abandoned children as part of the Angels Of Hope program.

 - Several projects are geared toward the production of protein-rich foods such as chickens, laying hens, goats and Pelibuey sheep.
 These high-protein food sources are important in a population where malnutrition is a common threat.

 - Food For The Poor’s Technical Center in El Salvador runs in partnership with Nuevo Horizontes Para Los Pobres (FUNHOPO).
 Since 1996, Food For The Poor has shipped nearly 50 containers of computer components to the technical center.